al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

 ## [Presentation]

+> summarizing / compacting data into a easy digestable format

 - The "1 in every 45" is an intuitive way to display a ratio.
 - Sugarcoating and eye candy can make the good great, but it won't help a poor insight.
 - Graphics and presentation should have a hierarchy to be quickly understood.